fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - The appointment time often changes in short term.

 Communication between doctors and other hospital staff?
-- A doctor have the possibility to give orders (Aufträge) to the other hospital staff (doctors, nurses, administration) via the KIS.
+- A doctor have the possibility to give orders (Aufträge) to the other hospital staff (nurses, administration) via the KIS.
 - Diffrent person groups (doctors, nurses, administration) use different versions of the KIS (specifically tailored for their purposes).

 #### Some specific questions about psychiatry: